 This 33-credit program is delivered in two different offerings: blended or online.
 The majority of the program is experienced through online learning as both the fully online and blended programs come together in the third online course and continue online for the duration of the program.
-The course calendar descriptions below and related course learning outcomes provide detailed information on the courses in MALAT.
+The course calendar descriptions and related course learning outcomes provide detailed information on the courses in MALAT.
+In keeping with the design principles of openness, networked learning and the cultivation of a digital mindset, all MALAT courses in the program are Creative Commons Attribution-Share Alike 4.0 International Licence and are accessible in the public domain.
+The program homepage can be found at https://malat-coursesite.royalroads.ca/malat/.
 Using a combination of Web 2.0/3.0 technologies for learning students engage, collaborate, share, create and contribute to the learning experience from anywhere in the world.

 Each online course in the MALAT program is 9 weeks in duration with approximately a one-week break between courses.
 The courses are designed for flexibility of access while at the same time achieving a balance between individual work and teamwork.
-Regular contribution in the form of blog posts, discussions or other course activities is required and each course will have individual and team assignments.
-Supports are provided through RRU for working in teams at the graduate level to further deepen your skills in that area.
+Regular contribution in the form of blog posts, discussions or other course activities is required.
+The MALAT program and the Diploma in Learning and Technology program take place in the MALAT Learning Ecosystem.
+This video provides a short overview of the various components of this dynamic space.
+Each learner is provided with a WordPress site in the first course of the program and it is their responsibly to set up and maintain their blog, and connect to others using an RSS feed reader for the duration of the program.
+Learners can find more information on doing that on the MALAT program page - Toolkit.
+Each course has individual and team assignments and supports are provided through RRU (Teamswork) for working in teams at the graduate level to further deepen skills in that area.